Upcoming Atlanta Film Society Screenings and Events

 Atlanta Film Festival

 Atlanta Film Festival (ATLFF) is an Academy Award qualifying, international film festival held in Atlanta, Georgia.
-Started in 1976 and occurring every April, the festival shows a diverse range of independent films, including genre films such as horror and sci-fi.
+Started in 1976 and occurring every April, the festival shows a variety of independent films, including genre films such as horror and sci-fi.

 Screenplay Competition The Atlanta Film Festival Screenplay Competition looks to discover high quality screenplays and then help 3 writers further develop and refine their script through an intensive workshop retreat with professional writers and filmmakers coincides with the Atlanta Film Festival.